liljencrantz/crush/README.md

 Crush is an attempt to make a traditional command line shell that is also a modern programming language.
-It has the features one would expect from a convenient programming language like a type system, closures and lexical scoping, but with a syntax geared toward both batch and interactive shell usage.
+It has the features one would expect from a modern programming language like a type system, closures and lexical scoping, but with a syntax geared toward both batch and interactive shell usage.

 ## What features of a traditional shell does Crush retain?

-The basic structure of the language.
+The basic structure of the Crush language resemb

 How to invoke commands, pass arguments and set up pipelines are unchanged, as is the central concept of a current working directory .